7 Best Stock Market Research Websites & Subscription Services

 Pricing: $449/year (introductory offer available), no money-back guarantee

 Best for: Data-driven investors who trust algorithms over human judgment and can commit to 1-3 year holding periods.
-If you struggle with emotional decision-making, the systematic approach removes the hardest parts of investing.
+The 77.8% win rate in that window is exceptional.
+Caveat: Only 3.6 years of data—Stock Advisor’s 23-year track record provides more confidence for longer horizons.

 The trade-off: It’s a black box.
 You’ll know the factors, but not the specific weightings or why Stock A scored higher than Stock B. If you need to understand why you own something to hold through volatility, this approach may not build the conviction you need.